niccolo92matinum/aquaTest/README.md

 - The UI must handle pagination somehow (infinite-scroll or manual pagination)
 - You can build your utilities
+- You must use [`pnpm`][pnpm] to manage dependencies, feel free to reconfigure the monorepo (according to the turbo docs) if you want to use yarn.

 #### Your code must have the following scripts: